GW-Bootcamp-Project-Three/The-Crypt-Keeper/README.md

 ## Our application features:
 Use our search feature to decide where you want to invest next!

 Feeling lost and need some guidance?
 Cryptocurrency 101 is the place for you!

-Curious about the most popular cryptocurrencies on the market?
-Check our our Top 10 Comparison page!

-Interested in becoming a crypt-keeper yourself?
-Take our survey and join the fun and stay updated!

-crypto 101
 <img width="1081" alt="Screen Shot 2021-03-07 at 8 43 32 PM" src="https://user-images.githubusercontent.com/71414243/110264096-75955c00-7f86-11eb-8abd-bf6796e17ad7.png">

-lookup
+Our team has built a loop-up feauture on most of the popular cryptocurrency.
 <img width="1020" alt="Screen Shot 2021-03-07 at 8 43 50 PM" src="https://user-images.githubusercontent.com/71414243/110264131-8cd44980-7f86-11eb-8760-db1c9e732ec3.png">

-bitcoin info
+It also prodives important information regarding the cryptocurrency of your choice to get your mind thinking..
 <img width="1303" alt="Screen Shot 2021-03-07 at 8 44 21 PM" src="https://user-images.githubusercontent.com/71414243/110264180-abd2db80-7f86-11eb-8b6c-54aae56f376c.png">

-comparison
+Curious about the most popular cryptocurrencies on the market?
+Check our our Top 10 Comparison page!
 <img width="967" alt="Screen Shot 2021-03-07 at 8 44 38 PM" src="https://user-images.githubusercontent.com/71414243/110264206-c1480580-7f86-11eb-8d1d-e08e538fe20e.png">

 ## Deployment